tamaragabrieluk/Sass-Template/README.md

 # Sass Template
-Sass template for all website projects.
+Starter Sass template for all website projects.
+Use this to start off your Sass folder structure.
+Also contains certain mixins.